-The Draft EA and Draft FONSI were made available for public review and comment for 30 days (15 February 2025 through 17 March 2025) following the publication of the Notice of Availability (NOA) in the Lompoc Record and Santa Maria Times.
+The Draft EA and Draft FONSI were made available for public review and comment for 30 days (22 February 2025 through 24 March 2025) following the publication of the Notice of Availability (NOA) in the Lompoc Record and Santa Maria Times.
 The Draft EA and Draft FONSI were also distributed per the current VSFB NEPA Distribution List, including the State Clearinghouse.

-Appendix H contains a copy of the NOA and VSFB's NEPA distribution list.
-Public comments received on the Draft EA and Draft FONSI and SLD 30's responses will be included in Appendix H of the Final EA.
+Appendix E contains a copy of the NOA and VSFB's NEPA distribution list.
+Public comments received on the Draft EA and Draft FONSI and SLD 30's responses are included in Appendix E of the Final EA.